International Student Services

 It is neither necessary nor practical to carry large amounts of cash with you.
 If you have not done so already, you should open a U.S. checking account.
 When opening an account you must present identification (passport, driver's license) and proof of affiliation with the college.
 Different banks have their own policies on service charges and minimum balance requirements for checking accounts and interest yields on savings.
 Be sure to ask for complete information about the various plans at each bank you call or visit.

-The Hauke Campus Center has an Automatic Teller Machine (ATM) that allows you to withdraw money from your account 24 hours a day if your bank participates in the network.
+The CCM has an Automatic Teller Machine (ATM) that allows you to withdraw money from your account 24 hours a day if your bank participates in the network.

 Banks in Burlington, Vermont